TL-B language

 #5fcc3d14

-Notice, every constructor name immediately followed by an optional constructor tag, such as #_
+Note that every constructor name is immediately followed by an optional constructor tag, such as #_

 or $10

-describes the bitstring used to encode (serialize) the constructor in question.
+, which specifies the bitstring used to encode (serialize) the corresponding constructor.

 message#3f5476ca value:# = CoolMessage;